 Infections in Iran

 Another country that has been gravely affected by COVID-19 due to its close ties with China is Iran.
 Since the Middle Eastern country does not have good relations with the West, its government has been deeply interested in gaining the support of Beijing.
-As such, Iran has been an active participant in the BRI project.
+As such, Iran has been an active participant in the Belt and Road Initiative project.

 Last year, the country agreed to a proposal for developing a 2,000-mile-long railway track that links China with Tehran.
 Chinese workers are also involved in a US$2.7 billion high-speed railway line from Qom, the city which is thought to be the source of the viral outbreak in the country.
+This is part of China’s belt and Road initiative.
 Iranian health experts believe that the CCP coronavirus entered the country through Chinese workers or businessmen.